endurantgames/pioneers/src/game.md

 Mercury       1       3         2         5       6         4
 Soyuz         2       2         2         5       5         5
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

+> "In retrospect, putting a map showing how to get back to Earth on those
+> old-fashioned space probes probably wasn't the smartest idea."
+> [*An Oral History of the 2320-2324 Pioneer War*]{.credit}

 :::::::::::::::::::: class ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 ### Apollo